PECE-project/drupal-pece/src/docs/source/docs/groups-new.md

 1. If you created a group or have been appointed as an administrator of a group, navigate to the group’s page from your dashboard or from the “Collaborate” link.

     To do this from your dashboard, click the edit button next to your group's name or click "See and sort all my managed groups".

     ![](media/group-8)

     To do this from the "Collaborate" link, select your group to navigate to the group page.
 Click the "Edit" link where you can manage group memberships.
 Save your changes.

     ![](media/group-9)

-2. [To be revised] Click on the Group tab in the edit menu.
-(You will not see this tab if you are not a group owner.)

-3. [To be revised] Select the link ‘People.’
-Here you can see a list of site users that have requested to join the group or that have already been approved.
-If a user has been approved, their State will be listed as "Active"; otherwise, their State will be listed as "Pending".

 ### Approving a Group Member [The below is to be revised, no current way to approve]